hyper-space-io/QuickStart/README.md

 Example Datasets
 =================================
-This repository includes example for the use of Hyperspace Engine in various examples
+This repository includes example for the use of Hyperspace Engine in various examples.
+Each set includes a corresponding notebook that allows a qucikstart and demonstrates the use of Hyperspace for the givne dataset.
 1. arXiv papers set -  taken from benchmarking sets [https://github.com/qdrant/ann-filtering-benchmark-datasets#data].
 The data includes a combination of embedded text vectors and meta data, and can be used for vector, classic or hybrid searchs
-2. Crimes In Chicago set - taken from Kaggle, https://www.kaggle.com/datasets/chicago/chicago-crime, this dataset includes metadata and can be used to demonstrate classic searc
+2. Crimes In Chicago set - taken from Kaggle, https://www.kaggle.com/datasets/chicago/chicago-crime, this dataset includes metadata and can be used to demonstrate classic search.
+3. Stores Set - Randomly generated vectors of dimension 800, with corresopnding metadata that describes stoes.
+The data can be used for vector, classic or hybrid search.
+4. The data is taken from [MovieLens Latest Datasets](https://grouplens.org/datasets/movielens/latest/).
+The data includes 40954 valid movies.
+The data is in SQL format (table) and will be converted to NoSQL (documents) format.
+The data preprocessing is given in the notebook titles "MovieRecommendationDataPrep", available in this repository.
+The data can be used for vector, classic or hybrid search.